Imuquin Immune Health for Dogs and Puppies

 • Excessive whining or barking

-Reporting behavior problems and concerns to your dog or cat’s veterinarian is important.
+Reporting behavior problems and concerns to your dog or cat’s veterinarian is essential.
 Different medical conditions may cause changes in behavior.
 Your veterinarian can rule out any potential health problems.
 Document your dog or cat’s behavior in detail.
 Prepare to answer questions regarding frequency, duration, type, and patterns of the behavior.
 Your veterinarian may recommend training or behavior modification techniques.
 Supplements or prescription medication may be prescribed in addition to these methods.
-All treatments should be monitored by your vet.
+Your vet should monitor all treatments.

 2019 Independence Day Holiday Schedule